|

 the Games in what was widely seen as revenge for the Moscow Games four years

 earlier.
-Ironically, China chose this year to return to the Games after a
+Ironically, China chose to return to the Games this year after a

 32-year absence.